uoftcprg/icmpp/README.md

 # icmpp

-This work explores different methodologies of assessing the utility value of poker tournaments.
+This work explores different methodologies for assessing the utility value of poker tournaments.

 ## Instructions